kevintianjh/hotel-billing-app/README.md

 # hotel-billing-app
-A command line billing application that demonstrated programming logic, JDBC connectivity and multi-threading
+A command line billing application that demonstrated clean design, JDBC connectivity and multi-threading